w3f/intro-to-rust-exercises/README.md

 Particularly, we will focus on a **finite** state machine.
 A finite state machine is simply a state machine that has a finite, or fixed, number of states that it can be in.
 For example, a light switch can only be in one of two states: on or off.

+### Exercises

+Each of these exercises will come after a module of learning.
+Each exercise will be heavily documented, of which various aspects of the course and Rust book will be linked in for relevant concepts within the exercise.

+- Exercise 1 - Focus on adding functions specific to the state machine we wish to create (TBD)
+- Exercise 2 - Improve said functions by utilizing borrowing and ownership concepts.
+- Exercise 3 - Start to introduce enums for the states and participants of our machine.
+- Exercise 4 - Utilizing collections to introduce new ways to track the state of the machine.
+- Exercise 5 - Adding structs for the state we want to track and the machine (and struct methods).
+- Exercise 6 - Scaling our code with generics and traits.
+Introducing new kinds of states we could track due to the practices we utilize, along with showing alternatives (associated types vs. generics)
+- Exercise 7 - Utilizing common iterator patterns used within Rust, going over some concepts of ownership again (iter_mut vs iter vs into_iter).
+- Exercise 8 - Turning out environment into a no-std environment that compiles to Wasm.

 ### How does this relate to our project?